0xadamm/man-z-bounce/README.md

 - Process CSV files with email addresses
 - Validate email format locally
 - Validate email addresses using ZeroBounce API
+- Two validation methods: regular (with limits) and bulk (for larger datasets)
 - Save results as JSON and CSV files

 ## Installation